antoBit/antodev/src/blog/2021-03-30-usecallback-i-dont-know-her.md

 ---
 layout: layouts/post.njk
 title: useCallback?
-I don't know her.
+I don't know her
 description: Should you wrap every single function in useCallback?
 Or should you go for code readability and hope for the best?
 Well, it depends.
 date: 2021-03-30T11:26:29.725Z